1) What is Routing?

 Correct Answer: A. The highest IP address of any physical interface.

-51) Mention what is the difference between the switch, hub, and router?
+51) What is the difference between the switch, hub, and router?

-52. Mention what is the size of IP address?
+52. What is the size of IP address?

 Size of IP address is 32 bit for IPv4 and 128 bit for IPv6.